launchflow/launchflow/docs/src/app/reference/gcp-resources/gcs/page.md

 - `name (str)`: The name of the bucket.
 This must be globally unique.
 - `location (str)`: The location of the bucket.
 Defaults to "US".
 - `force_destroy (bool)`: If true, the bucket will be destroyed even if it's not empty.
 Defaults to False.
+- `uniform_bucket_level_access (bool)`: If true, enables uniform bucket-level access for the bucket.
+Defaults to False.

 ### bucket